-Butler University is planning for a fall opening after classes moved online in the spring due to the coronavirus pandemic.
+Butler University is planning for a fall reopening after classes moved online in the spring due to the coronavirus pandemic.
 Collegian file photo.

 MEGHAN STRATTON | EDITOR-IN-CHIEF | email@example.com

-During the spring of 2020, Butler University moved online due to the coronavirus pandemic.
-The university is now planning for a fall return to campus, and that educational experience may look different depending on the coronavirus’ ongoing impact.
+During the spring of 2020, Butler University moved online due to the COVID-19 pandemic.
+The university is now planning for a fall return to campus, and that educational experience may look different depending COVID-19’s ongoing impact.
 Butler will continue to notify the community with updates as the situation changes.

 The Butler Collegian will continue to update this story as more information becomes available.

 10:45 a.m.
 Aug.
 7, 2020

 In an Aug.
 6 email to Butler students and families, university administration announced new guidelines for returning to campus this fall.
 The changes, which have been attributed to an increase in coronavirus cases in Marion County and places where students will be traveling from, include required COVID-19 testing, training and adjusted move-in protocols.

 All students living on campus will be required to arrive 30 minutes prior to their move-in time for the required COVID-19 test.
 Upon arriving in the Hinkle Fieldhouse parking lot, both students and any individuals helping them move in will receive temperature checks.
 Students will also be tested at this point, and should expect to get results within 30 minutes.
 The requirement to complete a health screening before returning to campus also remains in place.

 Any student testing positive will be required to leave campus immediately and return home until Butler health services provides further instructions on how to return to campus.
 The university will also have a limited number of isolation rooms available for students who test positive and may not be able to return home.

 The email from the university also encouraged students to pack lightly for the semester and only bring what is needed, as residential circumstances may change due to the pandemic.